finxter/PeerBrain/README.md

 ## Resources
 Here are some resources about this project:
 * [Finxter Youtube project start video](https://youtu.be/GaQGfzTiHTc)
+    -The video that started it all.

 * [Git basics](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)
+    -This article talks about how to use Git versioning, which comes in handy when working on open source projects.

 * [Symmetric Key Exchange Server](https://github.com/shandralor/Symmetric-Key-Exchange)
     -This server takes care of storing the symmetric keys and sending back the encrypted versions of these when a user wants to read a friends messages.